ExpediaDotCom/haystack-metrics/README.md

 ```
 ##### Singleton
 Your Servo objects should be singletons, either as static (Java) or object (Scala) variables.
 The MetricObjects
-variable can be managed by a Dependency Injection (DI) framework or not, as you see fit.
-Servo objects are specified
+variable with which you create them can be managed by a Dependency Injection (DI) framework or not, as you see fit.
+(The examples below show the creation of a new MetricsObject with the creation of each Servo object.)
-with Identifiers:
+Servo objects are specified with Identifiers:
 1. Subsystem
+2. Application
-2. Class Name
+3. Class Name
-3. Metric Name
+4. Metric Name
 If a Counter or Timer is created twice (that is, its Identifiers match that of an already registered Counter or Timer),
 then a warning will be logged and the existing object returned by the createAndRegister call.
 A Timer and a Counter
 with matching Identifiers is allowed but best avoided.